Hamish Dodd: 1993 - 1999: Early career

 When Dodd was 17 years old after he finished school, his father enrolled him at Manukau Tech to study horticulture.
 He studied landscaping at a design school in London before returning to New Zealand to set up a design business with his mother Adrienne Dodd.

 1999 - 2009: My House My Castle

 Dodd first appeared on television for the New Zealand series, Ground Force, appearing as the interior designer for an indoor-outdoor special for the series.
 Dodd was then asked to audition as the interior designer for My House My Castle.
 The show ran for ten seasons from 1999 up until 2009.

 2009 - 2022: Later projects

 Since My House My Castle finished airing in 2009, Dodd has appeared on various other television shows which involve interior designing.
 In 2015, Dodd appeared in 100 Day Bach.
 The first series which included him and his wife, Anita.

 In 2020, Dodd appeared again continuing his interior designing work on screen for the series, Dream Home Dilemma and The Bach that JK Built.

-2023 - present: Clubhouse Rescue
+2023: Clubhouse Rescue

-In 2023, Dodd along with Israel Dagg and Stephen Donald are due to appear in the 2023 New Zealand television series, Clubhouse Rescue.
+In 2023, Dodd along with Israel Dagg and Stephen Donald appeared in the 2023 New Zealand television series, Clubhouse Rescue.